adjtomo/pysep/README.md

 motivation of preparing data for moment tensor inversions, although the written files can be used for other purposes.

->> **_Note:_** `PySEP` contains pre-defined configuration files which can be
-               used to reproduce
-data gathering from previous published studies, workshops, etc.

 The main processing steps taken by `PySEP` are:

-* Create or gather event metadata (QuakeML) with user-defined event parameters (e.g., origin time, hypocentral location, magnitude)
+1. Create or gather event metadata (QuakeML) with user-defined event parameters
-* Gather station metdata (StationXML) in a bounding box surrounding an event, based on network, station, location and channel codes.
-Optional arguments for thinning out station catalog due to distance or azimuth constraints
+2. Gather station metdata (StationXML) in a bounding box surrounding an event,
+3. Curtail station list due to distance or azimuth constraints
-* Gather three-component waveform data for chosen station catalog
+4. Gather three-component waveform data for chosen station catalog
-* Quality check waveforms, which includes: removing data gaps, null'ing out missing components, removing traces with clipped amplitudes
+5. Quality check waveforms: remove gaps, null out missing components, address clipped amplitudes
-* Preprocess waveforms including: instrument response removal, amplitude scaling, standardizing time series.
+6. Preprocess waveforms: detrend, remove response, amplitude scaling, standardizing time series.
-* Rotating streams to desired components: ZNE, RTZ, UVW (triaxial orthogonal)
+7. Rotate streams to desired components: ZNE, RTZ, UVW (triaxial orthogonal)
-* Appending SAC headers with event and station metadata, as well as TauP-derived travel times, incident angles and takeoff angles for user-defined phases
+8. Append SAC headers with event and station metadata, and TauP arrivals
-* Write per-component SAC files, as well as StationXML, QuakeML and MSEEd files
+9. Write per-component SAC files, and StationXML, QuakeML and MSEED files
-* Write CAP (Cut-and-Paste) weight files for moment tensor inversions
+10. Write CAP (Cut-and-Paste) weight files for moment tensor inversions
-* Write config YAML files which can be used to re-run data gathering/processing
+11. Write config YAML files which can be used to re-run data gathering/processing
-* Plot a record section and source-receiver map
+12. Plot a record section and source-receiver map

-PySEP also features the ability to:
+PySEP also has the capacity to:

 * Interface with a Lawrence Livermore National Laboratory database of nuclear explosion and earthquake waveforms (see note)
-* Access embargoed waveform data and PASSCAL HDF5 (PH5) datasets
+* Allow access to embargoed waveform data and PASSCAL HDF5 (PH5) datasets
+* Access pre-defined configuration files for data used in previous studies
+* Input custom TauP models for arrival time estimation

-## Installation
+### Installation

 We recommend installing PySEP into a Conda environment.
 Dependencies are installed via Conda where possible, with Pip used to install PySEP itself.